-Notes:
+Notes: 1.
+The "corresponding charges" are the charges stated in the policy in the amounts stated (whether stated as maximum charges or otherwise).
+This usually means guaranteed charges.

-- 1. The "corresponding charges" are the charges stated in the policy in the amounts stated (whether stated as maximum charges or otherwise).
-This usually means guaranteed charges. - 2.
-Flexible premium policies must consider all possible first year premium amounts permitted. - 3.
-The charges in years 2 through 20 would include any first year deferred charges payable in years 2 through 20. - (h) Net level whole life annual premium at issue means an annual premium based on face amounts of insurance set forth in the policy and on the assumption of level annual premiums for life, the mortality table rate used to calculate the maximum mortality charges and an interest rate based on the higher of 4 percent or that specified in the policy.
-Section 54.7(b)(1)(ix) of Regulation 77.
+- 2. Flexible premium policies must consider all possible first year premium amounts permitted. - (d) Net level whole life annual premium at issue means an annual premium based on face amounts of insurance set forth in the policy and on the assumption of level annual premiums for life, the mortality table rate used to calculate the maximum mortality charges (but not greater than that permitted under Section 4221(n-1)(3)(A)(iv)), and an interest rate based on the higher of 4 percent or that specified in the policy.
+Section 4221(n-1)(2)(H).